WernerLars/Masterarbeit/_02_Classes_Autoencoder_QLearning/_02_Classes.md

 ### QLearning
 - performs Dyna-Q-Learning as a clustering method
+- alpha, epsilon and gamma are given hyperparameters from literature
+  - alpha: learning rate in update formula
+  - gamma: defines importance of optimal value
+  - epsilon: probability for exploring or exploiting
 - Q-Table and Model are dictionaries
   - Q-Table states are new_cluster,c1,c2.. and actions are 0,1,2.. (action 0 refers to new_cluster)
   - keys of the dictionaries are the states